James-Gilbert-/crime-analysis/README.md

 # Crime Analysis with Machine Learning

-A collection of crime data analysis in Jupyter Notebooks.
+Crime data analysis using ML models in scikit-learn with Jupyter.

 ## Background